imranj131/advlib/README.md

 }
 ```

-If we look at the payload in detail,
-* 03 = length of hexadecimal string
-* ff = data type value from [BLE Assigned Number](https://www.bluetooth.org/en-us/specification/assigned-numbers/generic-access-profile) for manufacturer specific data
-* 4c00 = reversed company identifier code  (eg: Apple)

-For example in case 2, if the BLE advertiser data emits a packet from an iBeacon,
+For example in case 2, the BLE advertiser data emits a packet from an iBeacon, when the arguments are defined as follows,

 ```javascript
   var payload = '23ff4c000215b9407f30f5f8466eaff925556b57fe6d294c903974';